sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/installation.rst

 SiteWhere configuration is set up for a local MongoDB instance using the default settings.

 Production installations with larger data requirements will need to use an Apache HBase cluster to support scalability.
-Rather than setting up an HBase cluster from scratch, it is ofter easier to use one from a provider such as `Cloudera <http://www.cloudera.com>`_ or `Hortonworks <http://hortonworks.com/>`_ that simplifies the process.
+Rather than setting up an HBase cluster from scratch, it is often easier to use one from a provider such as `Cloudera <http://www.cloudera.com>`_ or `Hortonworks <http://hortonworks.com/>`_ that simplifies the process.

 ---------------------------------